 A+++ to A++++, and truly mind boggling in its power to move the listener.
 The cacophony finally sounds right!

 A truly extraordinary recording mastered and pressed beautifully.
-The string are clear and textured, yet rich and full-bodied.
+The strings are clear and textured, yet rich and full-bodied.
 The bottom is big and weighty.
 The horns are tubey and full-bodied and never screech through even the most difficult passages.

 My notes mention that it’s rich and tubey but clear and lively; big, with great energy, and lastly, OFF THE CHARTS top space and ZERO distortion.
 About as close to live music as I think this piece can sound in my listening room.